5 Environmental Fate and Transport Processes

 - Biomagnification factor (BMF)—the increase in tissue PFAS concentration moving up the food chain, based on a specific predator/prey relationship.
 The BMF is measured in the field and is typically reported in units of ng/kg wet weight in predator / ng/g wet weight in prey.
 The trophic magnification factor (TMF) similarly describes the increase in tissue PFAS concentration with trophic level, but it is estimated using data for multiple trophic levels.
 It is typically calculated as a regression of log(PFAS concentration) vs. trophic level, which is usually determined using the stable isotope 15N method (Franklin 2016).

 BCFs, BAFs, and BMFs are used to understand the nature of bioaccumulation; for example, they are used in the European Union REACH designation of compounds as “bioaccumulative” in the Persistent, Bioaccumulative, and Toxic (PBT) and Very Persistent and Very Bioaccumulative (vPvB) assessments.
 They are also used to support risk assessments and in development of surface water quality criteria (see Section 16).
 Publications addressing PFAS BCFs, BAFs, BMFs/TMFs are too many and too broad to cover in this document.
-Several publications have reviewed PFAS bioaccumulation, including but not limited to Burkhard (2021); Houde et al. (2006); Houde et al. (2011); Martin (2013); Conder et al. (2020); Gobas, Kelly, and Kim (2020); and De Silva et al. (2020).
+Several publications have reviewed PFAS bioaccumulation, including but not limited to Burkhard (2021); Houde et al. (2006); Houde et al. (2011); Martin et al. (2013); Conder et al. (2020); Gobas, Kelly, and Kim (2020); and De Silva et al. (2021).

 To support better understanding of PFAS bioaccumulation in aquatic species, available BCF and BAF data are provided in Table 5-1 (as a separate Excel file).
 BCF and BAF values for both invertebrates and fish are included.
 PFOS is the compound for which BCFs and BAFs are most commonly reported.
 This is expected because it is generally the most abundant PFAS in the tissues of aquatic organisms.
 The Table 5-1 Excel file consists of two sheets, the Database that reports values found in relevant literature and a Log sheet that lists each reference that was reviewed.

 Table 5-1 includes BCF or BAF values reported in published studies that were compiled as of September 2021.
 All of the BCF studies were performed in the laboratory under controlled conditions, while the BAF studies were performed in the field.
 All studies were subject to quality review, which was performed in a qualitative manner.
 First, the table includes only BCF and BAF values that were reported in the publications.
 In some studies, PFAS concentrations were measured in water and biota, but BCF or BAF values were not reported.
 In such studies, BCF or BAF values may not have been reported due to several potential factors—for example, proper spatial and temporal matching of the data.
 In light of such uncertainties, BCF or BAF values were not calculated for the table.
-These studies are noted in the Log sheet, for the reader’s consideration.
+These studies are noted in the Log sheet, for the user’s consideration.

-In addition, a number of studies were reviewed but not included in the Database sheet for various reasons; these studies are also indicated in the Log sheet (column “BAFs presented in Table 5-1?”), and notes on each study are provided in the column “Comment.”
+In addition, a number of studies were reviewed but not included in the Database sheet for various reasons; these studies are also indicated in the Log sheet (column “BAFs or BCFs presented in Table 5-1?”), and notes on each study are provided in the column “Comment.”
 A quantitative ranking was not conducted, along the lines of Burkhard (2021), who developed a parallel and largely overlapping database of BAF values and classified each study into one of three data quality categories based on several factors (number of fish and water samples, temporal and spatial coordination between the water and fish sampling, and general experimental design).
 Burkhard (2021) concluded that “The distributions suggest that there are not big differences across the three measurement quality rankings.”
 This suggests that the lack of a quantitative quality review of each study in Table 5-1, along the lines provided by Burkhard (2021), is not likely to be a significant limitation to the usefulness of the information.
 Additional information is provided in the README sheet of the Table 5-1 Excel file.

 Information on best practices for conducting laboratory bioaccumulation tests is provided by OECD (2012), USEPA (2016), and ASTM (2013).
 Information is also available concerning the design and interpretation of field and laboratory BAF studies (for example, Burkhard 2003; Gobas et al. 2020).
 These resources may be useful in guiding the interpretation of the studies included in the database.